thaneb/Debian-SystemBuilderRPI/README.md

-Debian-SystemBuilderRPI for noobs or lazy users ^^

-Script to (almost) auto build a debian system on a raspberry pi external drive
+Debian-SystemBuilderRPI for noobs or lazy users ^^ Created for semi automated 64 bits debian install on raspberry pi 4 Script to (almost) auto build a debian system on a raspberry pi external drive

 For now, this script will help you to build a debian system "buster" arm64 to a pre-formatted (at least 2 partitions) usb drive connected to your raspberry pi.
 The script will be updated as soon as possible to be easier and configurable.